DK-Nguyen/pytorch-sepconv/README.md

 transfer_learning.py.py [--train_dir TRAIN_DIR] [--val_dir VAL_DIR]
                         [--out_dir OUT_DIR] [--load_model LOAD_MODEL]
                         [--save_weights SAVE_WEIGHTS] [--save_plots SAVE_PLOTS]
-                        [--image_extension IMAGE_EXTENSION] [--kernel] KERNEL
-                        [--epochs EPOCHS] [--batch_size BATCH_SIZE]
+                        [--params_path PARAMS_PATH] [--log_path LOG_PATH]
 optional arguments:
-    --train_dir TRAIN_DIR               path to directory that contains images for training --val_dir VAL_DIR                   path to the directory that contains images for validation --out_dir OUT_DIR                   path to the directory that contains output images --load_model LOAD_MODEL             path to the pretrained-weights that we want to fine-tune --save_weights SAVE_WEIGHTS         path to the folder to save the fine-tuned weights to --save_plots SAVE_PLOTS             path to the folder to save loss and psnr plots --image_extension IMAGE_EXTENSION   the image extension of the training images (default: '.png') --kernel KERNEL                     the size of the sep_conv kernel (default: 51) --epochs EPOCHS                     the number of epochs for transfer learning
+    --train_dir TRAIN_DIR               path to directory that contains training images --val_dir VAL_DIR                   path to the directory that contains validation images --out_dir OUT_DIR                   path to the directory that contains output images --load_model LOAD_MODEL             path to the pretrained-weights that you want to fine-tune --save_weights SAVE_WEIGHTS         path to the folder to save the fine-tuned weights to --save_plots SAVE_PLOTS             path to the folder to save loss and psnr plots --params_path PARAMS_PATH           path to the json file that contains the hyper-parameters, by default is in the \experiments folder
+    --log_path LOG_PATH                 path to the .log file that saves necessary information
 ```